London Tube Map 2024

 - Nowadays it has 272 stations.

-How many passengers use the London Underground every day?
+How many passengers travel on the London Underground each day?

 - The latest figures (year 2022), show that 5 million passengers, mainly "commuters", use the Underground every day.